Updated November 11, 2022

 - Heavy dependence on internal controls.
 The assessment of internal controls heavily influences the scope of testing and the types of procedures auditors use.
 Auditors review the company’s policies and procedures that help ensure accurate processes and financial statements.
 Internal control deficiencies are often repeated year after year, even with increased auditing procedures, while the client continues without addressing those deficiencies.

 The Australian government’s Auditing and Assurance Standards Board (AUASB) and The Institute of Internal Auditors (The IIA) have both issued professional standards that require auditors, when performing an audit, to identify the risks of fraud and to plan audits to address these risks.
 These include ASA 240 (The Auditor’s Responsibilities Relating to Fraud in an Audit of a Financial Report) and The IIA Standard 1200 (Proficiency and Due Professional Care).
 The AUASB is an independent, non-corporate Commonwealth entity of the Australian government, responsible for developing, issuing and maintaining auditing and assurance standards.
 The AUASB standards are legally enforceable for audits or reviews of financial reports required under the Corporations Act 2001.

-The AUASB requires auditors to maintain professional skepticism throughout the audit and recognise the possibility that a material misstatement due to fraud exists.
-Auditors cannot rely upon past experiences of honesty and integrity of management and employees.
-Auditors should re-assess any document which is believed to be non-authentic.
+The AUASB requires auditors to maintain professional scepticism throughout the audit and recognise the possibility that a material misstatement due to fraud exists.
+Auditors cannot rely upon past experiences of honesty and integrity of management and employees, and they should reassess any document which is believed to be nonauthentic.

 The Way Ahead for Organisations and Auditors